Response and Recovery Programs

 FEMA and SBA Recovery Programs

-If an incident does not rise to the level for a federal disaster declaration, the New Mexico Public Assistance (NMPA) Program may be implemented to provide financial or technical assistance to an impacted community.
-Funding is to help restore public infrastructure and operations.
+If an incident does not rise to the level of a federal disaster declaration, the New Mexico Public Assistance Program (NMPA) may be implemented to provide financial or technical assistance to an impacted community.
+Funding is used to help restore public infrastructure and operations.
 State assistance may be available if:

 Prior to a declaration, a preliminary damage assessment is usually required.